Tutorial: How to apply for an initial study permit

 If your application is approved, IRCC will email you a Letter of Introduction.

-Print and present this letter to the border officer when you enter Canada.
-The border officer will then issue your study permit (a piece of paper).
+Print and present this letter to the border services officer when you enter Canada.
+The border services officer will then issue your study permit (a piece of paper).

 Do not book travel until you have received your Letter of Introduction, or book travel that can be changed or refunded.